MZandtheRaspberryPi/im_practical_programming/README.md

 [Here](https://www.youtube.com/watch?v=9vvvBXWQKJA) is a demo of the arduino based version of the arm, and [here](https://www.youtube.com/watch?v=Fptv3H4Jj54) is a demo of the ros based version of the arm.

 ### Buddy Robot Dance with ROS
 This was a fun project to get a robot to dance using ROS.
-I used a robot from Slant Concepts and recoded it to work with ROS, via rosserial and a bluetooth connection.
+I used a robot from Slant Concepts and re-coded it to work with ROS, via rosserial and a bluetooth connection.
 Check it out [here](https://github.com/MZandtheRaspberryPi/ros_buddy).
 ![buddy_dance](./buddy_dance.gif)

 ### Pi Watch